-The faculty management adopts stakeholder satisfaction as a fundamental principle in the development of the leadership culture; periodically reviews the performance of the staff and makes the necessary improvements.
+The faculty management adopts stakeholder satisfaction as a fundamental principle in the development of leadership culture; periodically reviews the performance of the personnel and makes necessary improvements.
 Thus, the combination of all these processes ensures the establishment of a sustainable quality assurance culture in the institution.